quarkiverse/quarkus-openapi-generator/README.md

 ---
 **⚠️**
-If you created your application with the [Quarkus Starter](https://code.quarkus.io/), you probably already have this configuration.
-Pay attention to not duplicate it.
+You probably already have this configuration if you created your application with the [Quarkus Starter](https://code.quarkus.io/).
+That said, double-check your configuration not to add another `plugin` entry.
 ---

 ```xml